ReCap Pro 2025 Features | Autodesk

 Measurement feature

-The Surface Snap feature measures clearance between a starting surface point and a point that projects outwards from the selection.
+The Surface Snap feature measures clearance between a starting surface point and a point that projects outward from the selection.

 Ortho image resolution